uea-teaching/computing-principles/lectures/system/system.md

 <!-- .element: class="fragment" -->

-note: for interacting with system files I suggest copy2 as without much penalty as meta data is preserved as possible.
+note: for interacting with system files I suggest copy2 as without much penalty as much meta data is preserved as possible.

 --